 The excavations of Pompeii near Naples are justifiably among the most popular sights and day-trip destinations in Italy.
-The Roman ruins at this vast archaeological site are absolute must-see, three-star sights.
+The Roman ruins at this vast archaeological site are an absolute must-see, three-star sight.
 Individuals may visit Pompeii for relatively cheap by buying tickets on-site and using the local train.
 A visit to Pompeii is infinitely more enjoyable without crowds so visit early or late in the day and use the correct entrances.
 The Campania Arte Card is a great savings deal for individual travelers seeing several cultural sights in the Naples area.
+Skip-the-line tickets are available online at a surcharge but time-slot reservations are not currently in use.
+In the high season, guided tours are a good option for priority entrance at a specific time without waiting in queues.

 Buying Tickets for the Pompeii Excavation Site

 Everybody visiting the excavations of Pompeii needs a paper ticket irrespective of how or where a ticket voucher was purchased.
-Online tickets and mobile phone tickets must still be exchanged for a paper ticket – this is usually only possible at the Porta Marina entrance where a special fast lane is available for such voucher holders.
+Online tickets and mobile phone tickets must still be exchanged for a paper ticket.
+Depending on where the ticket was bought, it must be exchanged at the specific entrance mentioned on the ticket, where a special fast lane is available for such voucher holders.

 The basic ticket prices for Pompeii bought on-site are as follows – use these numbers to calculate any discount saving offers or convenience surcharges: